shuzaei/i/README.md

 ## Instructions

 All instructions in the given program are stored in a virtual memory, which is outside of the 16 memory cells.
-The program counter (CP) is used to point to the current instruction (0-15).
+The program counter (CP) is used to point to the current instruction.

 Due to the fact that the program counter is limited to 4 bits, the program can only have 16 instructions.